carlomazzaferro/docker-ci/README.md

 # Docker + CI

-Set of docker files that are useful for running ci/cd workflow on CircleCI.
+Set of docker files that are useful for running ci/cd workflow on CircleCI and Concourse.
 Come pre-packaged with a set of tools that may be useful for folks working with Terrafom, AWS CLI, Node, Python and docker (as in, you can run docker commands from within these containers.
 See: https://circleci.com/docs/2.0/circleci-images/#pre-installed-tools) for the entire set of available pre-packaged tools.

-These all use `slim` base images to improve images size.
+These mostly use `slim` base images to improve images size.

 ## Images